polyfy/polylith/readme.md

 ...things are now displayed without colors.

-To refresh our memory, this is how it looked like using the `dark` color schema:
+To refresh our memory, this is what it looked like using the `dark` color schema:

 <img src="images/profile-info-2.png" width="40%">